alanng10/Lang/Docue/a.md

 The letter "I" refers to interpreted that is applicable to all.

+The letter "K" refers to kind that is applicable to all.

 The letter "L" refers to applicable that is applicable to all.

 The letter "M" refers to process that is applicable to all.